hyperledger-archives/sawtooth-core/docs/source/community/contributing.rst

 ==================

-Contributions by the community help grow and optimize the capabilities of Sawtooth Lake, and are the most effective method of having a positive impact on the project.
+Contributions by the community help grow and optimize the capabilities of Sawtooth, and are the most effective method of having a positive impact on the project.

 **Different ways you can contribute**

-* Bugs or Issues (issues or defects found when working with Sawtooth Lake)
+* Bugs or Issues (issues or defects found when working with Sawtooth)
 * Core Features & Enhancements (expanded capabilities or optimization)
-* Arcade Features (games that demonstrate Sawtooth Lake such as Go and Checkers)
+* Arcade Features (games that demonstrate Sawtooth such as Go and Checkers)
 * New or Enhanced Documentation (improve existing documentation or create new)
 * Testing Events and Results (functional, performance or scalability)